zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 The connection between ship and pilot is not mechanical, electrical, or even neural in the conventional sense.
 It is **consciousness-mediated**.

 The pilot's state of internal coherence (α_bio) directly modulates the ship's coherence core (α_ship).
 Intention becomes action without intermediate translation.
-The pilot does not give commands—they *become* the ship's will.
+The pilot does not give commands, they *become* the ship's will.

 ---